blemoine/EitherAcc/src/main/tut/README.md

     }
 ```

-There is now an explicit type:
 ```tut
 parse("test")
 ```

-It's clearly better, but we have a problem when mixing different error type.
+It's clearly better, but we now have a problem when mixing different error types.

 ```tut
 case class DivideByZero(nb1: Double)